-Tests for emission and safety standards often poorly match real world conditions, the heavily debated EU tests for emissions of pollutants and CO_2 provide examples of this.
-Therefore, it is sometimes difficult to assess beforehand the real world effects of new regulations.
-Tests do not cover all real world conditions.
-E.g., EU tests for regulation of pollutants do not focus on speeds over 120 km/h, whereas higher speeds than 120 km/h are allowed in many EU28 countries.
-Especially cars with downsized small engines often have much higher emissions at higher speeds than 120 km/h because of bypassing the catalytic converter (based on communication with employees from a test institute).
+Tests for emission and safety standards often poorly match real world conditions, the heavily debated EU tests for emissions of pollutants and CO_2 providing 'good' examples.
+Therefore it is sometimes difficult to assess beforehand the real world effects of new regulations.
+And tests do not cover all real world conditions.
+E.g. EU tests for regulations of pollutions do not focus on speeds over 120 km/h, whereas higher speeds than 120 km/h are allowed in many EU countries.
+Especially cars with downsized small engines often have much higher emissions at higher speeds than 120 km/h because of bypassing the catalytic converter (based on personal communication with employees from a test institute).

 If tests poorly match real world conditions, this primarily influences the benefits of regulations.
-If car manufacturers do not need to do as much as intended by the policy makers, this will also have an impact on their costs which will be lower.
+And if car manufacturers do not need to do as much as intended by the policy makers, this will also have an impact on their costs - these will be lower.